-Adding a server identity
+Adding a server identity or displaying details of such identities

 Server identities are installed on web or application servers so that servers can then authenticate using certificates that match their identity.

 In the case of websites, for example, certificates ensure that the URL and its domain name belong to the right organization.